 Rival GM’s might realize he’s worth more than the numbers he put up last season, but it’s hard to imagine many who are going to offer fair value for him.
 The Wild, who finished 27th in goal scoring, can’t afford to part ways with one of their top goal scorers and not get equal value back.

 Jason Zucker’s perceived value is not the same as his actual value and I’d be very careful If I were Minnesota before sending him to another team.

 Zucker is going to score more than 21 goals next season.
 I’m willing to bet he scores between 26 and 33 goals – wherever he ends up playing.
 Even though the Wild appear to be looking to shed salary to reshape their roster in free agency, Zucker isn’t a guy I’d be too eager to part ways with.
-On the flip side, if I were an NHL GM, I’d be on the phone with Paul Fenton right now doing whatever I could to acquire one of the most undervalued trade commodities on the market.
+On the flip side, if I were an NHL GM, I’d be doing whatever I could to acquire one of the most undervalued trade commodities on the market.